- Entertainment and Media»

 Mike Todd And Elizabeth Taylor

 1957 - brings Liz her First Of Many Oscar Nominations - And Third Marriage

-Once again in 1957 Liz was cast opposite Montgomery Clift, in"Raintree County" she portrays a Southern belle who marries a Yankee from Indiana just before the Civil War.
-Tormented by her past, not only by the political conflicts surrounding her, but by something in her past which she cannot explain.
-The movie story line being compared to "Gone With The Wind."
+Once again in 1957, Liz was cast opposite Montgomery Clift, in"Raintree County" she portrays a Southern belle who marries a Yankee from Indiana just before the Civil War.
+Tormented by her past, not only by the political conflicts surrounding her but by something in her past which she cannot explain.
+The movie storyline is compared to "Gone With The Wind."
 Elizabeth earned her first Oscar nomination for her role in this gripping film.